aviadra/Cloud-profiler/README.md

 For example:

 `iTerm_host_name:Incredible_name1`

 `iTerm_bastion_use:yes`

 `iTerm_bastion:1-1-1-1`

 # MobaXterm setup
 The way to get the profiles into Moba is not as automatic as it is for iTerm.
-With that said, the script will generate a "sessions" file, that you can import manually into Moba, or you can use the (shared sessions feature)[https://mobaxterm.mobatek.net/documentation.html#3_1_6].
+With that said, the script will generate a "sessions" file, that you can import manually into Moba, or you can use the [shared sessions feature](https://mobaxterm.mobatek.net/documentation.html#3_1_6).
 The default location of the generated configuration file is "~/Cloud Profiler/Cloud-profiler-Moba.mxtsessions".

 # iTerm setup